simone-lungarella/the-bloody-way-to-c/the-bloody-way-to-c.md

 # Preface {-}

-This book is a humble attempt to capture every piece of information given by Salvatore Sanfilippo—aka [antirez](https://github.com/antirez)—in his C course presented in Italian on YouTube.
+This book is a humble attempt to capture every piece of information given by Salvatore Sanfilippo—aka [antirez](https://github.com/antirez)—in his C course presented on YouTube.

 Each chapter is written following each lesson and, if needed, integrated with personal consideration.
 Each snippet is written and tested by me and may vary from what is stated in the lessons.